 - 2 Eggs

-- Cook the spinach and press out any excess water
+Cook the spinach and press out any excess water, set aside to cool

 - While the lentils are cooking, use a skillet to toast the cumin seeds and then grind them in a mortar & pestle (or use ground cumin)

-- When they are done, mash them lightly with a potato masher and add the cumin and curry powder
+When the lentils are done, mash them lightly with a potato masher and add the cumin and curry powder

 - In the same skillet, cook the onion for 5 minutes over medium in 1 Tablespoon of olive oil.
 When it starts to turn translucent, add the garlic & ginger and cook 5 minutes more

 - In mixing bowl, beat eggs.
 Allow the onion mix, spinach and the lentils to cool before adding them to the eggs